saschagobel/degurba-postcode-areas/README.md

 6. *dispersed rural areas*:
 7. *mostly uninhabited rural areas*:

+Note that when superimposing the grid cell classifications on spatial units, the population of a grid cell is here always weighted by the fraction of the cell that is actually covered by the spatial unit/polygon.

 In addition to ...

+- accounting for partial polygon coverage of cells

 Functional urban areas ... to account for ...